EvangelosTikas/Numerical-Analysis/README.md

 # Numerical-Analysis
 Exercises using Numerical Analysis Methods with python, numpy, sci-py, sympy and more packages for solving, printing and plotting functions and Numerical
 Analysis methods.
-Based on the subject [course], Numerical Analysis of Aristotle University of Thessaloniki, Dept. of Physics (B.Sc.) [physics].
+Based on the [course], Numerical Analysis of Aristotle University of Thessaloniki, Dept. of Physics (B.Sc.) [physics].
+Usefull information can be obtained through the [NumAnalysis-course], forked by Proff.
+Nikos Stergioulas.